Data2Dynamics/d2d/README.md

 * For efficient numerical solution of the dynamics and derivate calculations parallelized numerical solvers are implemented ([read more](https://github.com/Data2Dynamics/d2d/wiki/Parallelization)).
 In addition some functions take advantage of PARFOR loops that are provided by the MATLAB Distributed Computing Toolbox ([read more](https://github.com/Data2Dynamics/d2d/wiki/Distributed Computing)).

+* For identification of cell type-specific parameters, L1 regularization of parameter fold-changes can be used ([read more](https://github.com/Data2Dynamics/d2d/wiki/L1 regularization)).

 * The software is open source and free for non-commercial usage.

 ## Example Applications